-There is an ancient document called the “Constitutions of the Holy Apostles”, written in the late 200s AD (Schaff, Phillip, History of the Christian Church, Vol. 2, p.
+There is an ancient document called the “Constitutions of the Holy Apostles.”
+The first several books were written in the late 200s AD (Schaff, Phillip, History of the Christian Church, Vol. 2, p.
 185).
-The writings from this time period portray the Sabbath in a positive light as a day of rest for God’s Law.
+While the work is certainly not authored by the Apostles, it certainly can give us some insight into the late third century church.
+The writings from this time period portray the Sabbath in a positive light as a day of rest.
 In book 2, Section 4, Article 36, we learn:

 THE RECITAL OF THE TEN COMMANDMENTS, AND AFTER WHAT MANNER THEY DO HERE PRESCRIBE TO US.